Early Intervention for Childhood Eating Disorders

 This programme is designed for parents in these early stages of addressing an eating disorder who, through participation in the programme, will be exposed to knowledge and ideas through contact with experienced professionals and other parents in a similar situation.
 Its purpose is to increase confidence, through the acquisition of knowledge and skills, through provision of support, through validation and confirmation, and by offering hope.

-Dr Dasha Nicholls is a Consultant Child & Adolescent Psychiatrist.
-She has worked at Great Ormond Street Hospital since 1995, first as a trainee psychiatrist, then a research fellow, and now as Joint Head of the Feeding and Eating Disorders, where she leads the Eating Disorders Team, Selective Eaters Clinic and contributes to the Bariatric Surgery service at UCLH.
-She specialises in Feeding and Eating Disorders, childhood obesity, research-practice integration
+Dr Dasha Nicholls is Clinical Reader in Child Psychiatry at Imperial College London and Honorary Consultant Child & Adolescent Psychiatrist.
+Previously she worked at Great Ormond Street Hospital from 1995 to 2018, as a trainee, then a research fellow, and finally as Joint Head of the Feeding and Eating Disorders Service.
+She specialises in feeding and eating disorders, childhood obesity, research-practice integration and early intervention. https://www.imperial.ac.uk/people/d.nicholls

 Dr Irene Yi has been a NHS consultant in child and adolescent psychiatry in Surrey (and previously North East Hampshire) since 1997.
 She developed one of the first community specialist eating disorders services for children and adolescents in the country, initially in West Surrey and NE Hampshire and then expanded this through the whole of the county of Surrey.
 She specialises in Eating Disorders including Anorexia nervosa, Bulimia nervosa and ARFID (avoidant and restrictive food intake disorders), Anxiety and Depression in children and adolescents, Chronic Fatigue Syndrome.